Fix AI Image Wrong Perspective or Scale

 3. Too many objects fighting for depth

-Each object has its own implied scale.
-A vase + chair + sofa + window + plant + cat all imply different distances.
-Model gets confused trying to compose them consistently and breaks perspective.
+Each object carries its own implied scale.
+A vase, chair, sofa, window, plant, and cat each imply a different distance.
+The model gets confused trying to compose them consistently and breaks perspective.
+This is the one cause that camera words alone will not fix.

-How to spot it: prompt has 5+ distinct named objects.
+How to spot it: prompt names 5 or more distinct objects.

 4. Aspect ratio mismatch to subject

-How to spot it: aspect ratio is opposite of what the subject naturally suggests.
+How to spot it: the aspect ratio is the opposite of what the subject naturally suggests.

 5. Conflicting perspective cues